-Assessment 1 10%: Mean average of weekly multiple choice quizzes on LEARN based on weekly required reading.
+Assessment 1 - 10%: Mean average of best 8 (out of 10) multiple choice quizzes based on course topics and readings.

-Assessment 2 20%: Presentation and abstract (15%) participation (5%).
+Assessment 2 - 20%: Presentation (15%) slides (5%).
 Each student will be required to give a short (5-10 minute) presentation in response to the set reading/ listening.
-The student must also post an abstract of their presentation on WebCT for comment and discussion from the rest of the group.
+The student must also post an abstract of their presentation on Learn for comment and discussion from the rest of the group.
 The 20% will be determined generally in terms of participation in tutorial and LEARN discussion (5%) and particularly with regard to the presentation/ abstract (15%).

-To pass, students must achieve a minimum of 40% in the combined mark (and a minimum of 30% in each assessment component).
+To pass, students must achieve a minimum of 40% in the combined mark.

 |No Exam Information